ad-lib27/cs207-FinalProject/docs/documentation.md

 As mentioned in the sentence above the previous paragraph, if the user is a developer who would want to use our package in his/her code, he/she will need to import it the following way:

 ```
-import adlib
+import adlib27
-import adlib.elem_function as ef
+import adlib27.elem_function as ef
-from adlib.autodiff import AutoDiff as AD
+from adlib27.autodiff import AutoDiff as AD
 ```

 The user would be able to create an AutoDiff object by calling the constructor with a specific value as the argument, which will be the value at which the function and its derivative will be evaluated.